 Tinubu's Tax Chief, Taiwo Oyedele, Announces When 5% Fuel Surcharge Will Start

-- He explained that although the tax is meant to fund road maintenance, introducing it now would worsen the financial strain on citizens
+- He explained that, although the tax is meant to fund road maintenance, introducing it now would worsen the financial strain on citizens

-- Oyedele added that the committee rejected FERMA’s request to begin collecting the levy immediately after subsidy removal, calling it an insensitive move
+- Oyedele added that the committee rejected FERMA’s request to begin collecting the levy immediately after the subsidy removal, calling it an insensitive move

 Legit.ng journalist Victor Enengedi has over a decade's experience covering Energy, MSMEs, Technology, Banking and the Economy.

-The Chairman of the Presidential Committee on Fiscal Policy and Tax Reforms, Taiwo Oyedele, has clarified that the proposed 5% fuel surcharge (tax) will not be introduced until Nigeria’s key economic indicators, such as the naira's exchange rate and global crude oil prices, show significant improvement.
+The chairman of the Presidential Committee on Fiscal Policy and Tax Reforms, Taiwo Oyedele, has clarified that the proposed 5% fuel surcharge (tax) will not be introduced until Nigeria’s key economic indicators, such as the naira's exchange rate and global crude oil prices, show significant improvement.

-According to The Sun, Oyedele made this announcement during the Haulage and Logistics Magazine Conference & Exhibition held in Lagos on Thursday, October 30.
+According to The Sun, Oyedele made this announcement during the Haulage and Logistics Magazine Conference & Exhibition held in Lagos on Thursday, October 30, 2025.

 Source: UGC